liyoumin/Geospatial-AgEcon/project/README_Geospatial_AgEcon_Project.md

 # Geospatial-AgEcon Project Scripts

-This folder contains the main R scripts used to clean, analyze, model, and visualize the state-level alfalfa–SPEI panel.
+This folder contains the main R scripts used clean_data (df.csv) to analyze, model, and visualize the state-level alfalfa–SPEI panel.
 The workflow supports research on drought exposure, irrigation status, alfalfa production, export value, and spatial heterogeneity across U.S. states.

-> **Filename note:** In the current GitHub repository, the files appear as `emperical.R`, `geo_diag_and_map.R`, `plotMapping.R`, and `AMIRA.R`.
-For clarity, this README refers to them as `empirical.R`, `geo_diag.R`, `plotMapping.R`, and `ARIMA.R`.
-Rename the files if you want consistent spelling.

 ---

 ## Project Purpose

 The scripts support a geospatial agricultural economics workflow that links alfalfa production outcomes with drought indicators and irrigation conditions.
 The main analytical objectives are:

-1. Build and clean a state-year panel for alfalfa production, acreage, yield, price, irrigation, water use, and export value.
+1. Get a state-year panel for alfalfa production, acreage, yield, price, irrigation, water use, and export value from cleandata folder.
+2. Model and forecast SPEI time-series patterns using ARIMA/SARIMA methods.
+4. Spatial diagnostics using variograms, cross-variograms, co-kriging, and state-level mapping.
-2. Construct irrigation-share and irrigation-dummy variables from irrigated acreage and alfalfa acreage.
+5. Construct irrigation-share and irrigation-dummy variables from irrigated acreage and alfalfa acreage.
-3. Estimate empirical models for the relationship between SPEI drought conditions, irrigation status, alfalfa yield, production, and export value.
+6. Estimate empirical models for the relationship between SPEI drought conditions, irrigation status, alfalfa yield, production, and export value.
-4. Run robustness checks using fixed effects, weighted least squares, instrumental variables, and generalized additive models.
+7. Run robustness checks using fixed effects, weighted least squares, instrumental variables, 2SLS, and generalized additive models.
-5. Conduct spatial diagnostics using variograms, cross-variograms, co-kriging, and state-level mapping.
+8. Irrigation methods yield comparsion and water efficiency caculation.
-6. Generate publication-ready maps and figures for alfalfa acreage, production, export rate, SPEI change, and irrigation-related outcomes.
+9. Generate publication-ready maps and figures for alfalfa acreage, production, export rate, SPEI change, and irrigation-related outcomes.
-7. Model and forecast SPEI time-series patterns using ARIMA/SARIMA methods.

 ---